 From these starting points you can develop your career as you gain more confidence and experience, before further upskilling with security-specific certifications.

-CompTIA’s Security+ is a well-regarded certification in the sector, offering an introduction, and anyone that successfully signs up for our Network Professional or Technical Support Programme by November 31st 2019 will receive a free CompTIA Security+ Certification*.
-This will allow you to build your foundation in Networking or Technical Support, and upskill with the additional certification when you’re ready.
+CompTIA’s Security+ is a well-regarded certification in the sector, offering an introduction to the fundamentals of cyber security, and is offered with some Networking & IT Support training programmes.
+This will allow you to build your foundation in networking or technical support, and upskill with the additional certification when you’re ready.

-Typically our course graduates will work in 1st Line Support or a similar role for 2-3 years before upskilling and making the transition into a Cyber Security role, but this can vary depending on the individual.
+Typically industry entrants will work in 1st Line Support or a similar role for 2-3 years before making the transition into a cyber security role, but this can vary depending on the individual.
 But like any career change – it all starts with that first step.